Eagles (band)

-Their Greatest Hits (1971–1975) (1976) is the best-selling album in the United States, with 38 million sold, and primed the public for the late 1976 release of Hotel California, which would sell more than 26 million copies in the US (ranking third all-time for US sales), and more than 32 million copies worldwide.
-The album yielded two number-one singles in the US and Canada, "New Kid in Town" and "Hotel California", the latter of which became their only top-10 hit in the United Kingdom, while also reaching the top 10 in New Zealand and many European countries, including number two in France.
+Their Greatest Hits (1971–1975) (1976) is the best-selling album in the United States, with 38 million copies sold.
+This album primed the public for the late 1976 release of Hotel California, which would sell more than 26 million copies in the US (ranking third all-time for US sales), and more than 32 million copies worldwide.
+The album yielded two number-one singles in the US and Canada, "New Kid in Town" and "Hotel California", the latter of which became their only top-10 hit in the United Kingdom while also reaching the top ten in New Zealand and many European countries, including number two in France.

 Meisner was replaced by Timothy B. Schmit in 1977.
 The Eagles released their last studio album for nearly 28 years in 1979 with The Long Run, spawning the North American number-one song "Heartache Tonight", which became their biggest hit in Australia (number 13), and the North American top-10 hits "The Long Run" and "I Can't Tell You Why".
 The Eagles broke up in 1980 but reunited in 1994 for the album Hell Freezes Over, a mix of live and new studio tracks, and toured consistently.
 In 2007, the Eagles released Long Road Out of Eden, their sixth number-one album in the US, and in 2008 launched the Long Road Out of Eden Tour.
 In 2013, they began the extended History of the Eagles Tour in conjunction with the documentary release, History of the Eagles.
-Following Frey's death in January 2016, the Eagles re-formed in 2017, with Glenn's son Deacon Frey and Vince Gill sharing lead vocals for Frey's songs prior to the former's departure in 2022.
+Following Frey's death in January 2016, the Eagles re-formed in 2017, with Glenn's son, Deacon Frey, and country singer Vince Gill sharing lead vocals for Frey's songs.
+Deacon left the band in 2022, but returned in 2023 to participate in the band's ongoing final tour.
+Meisner died in 2023.

-The Eagles are one of the world's best-selling bands, having sold more than 200million records, including 100million sold in US alone.
-They were inducted into the Rock and Roll Hall of Fame in 1998 and were ranked number 75 on Rolling Stones 2004 list of the "100 Greatest Artists of All Time".